 The article processing charge (APC) is $1,000 for regular articles and $1,500 for qualitative study

-If your manuscript has been accepted for publication, and you would like to apply for an APC waiver, please send an email to firstname.lastname@example.org.
+If you would like to apply for an APC waiver, please send an email to firstname.lastname@example.org.
 SAGE also works with the Research4Life program, who accepts waivers to authors from countries that are specifed by this program.